Bartholomey/the_lake_redoubt/julija/02_chapter_two.md

 *According to Symmetry Stranger, Julija would retort, “Of course it’s ruined.
 Are you not still alive?”*

 *Gasp.* I Almost cry: “I know.
-How dare I still be alive.
+How dare I still be alive!
 Wait, wait, wait ...
 Julija is not here.
 You won’t speak on her behalf!”

 **40**